AcunatomyConditionsChronic Pain Patterns

 A sense that no one has looked at the full picture

-Chronic pain involves central sensitization, peripheral trigger points, systemic inflammation, and a nervous system stuck in alarm.
-Acunatomy addresses all four layers — systematically, over time, with a treatment plan mapped to your specific pattern.
+Chronic pain involves central sensitization, trigger points, inflammation, and a nervous system stuck in alarm, and we treat all four together.

 Acupuncture